 See what it looks like below.

-Whether you need to comply with Quebec’s Law 25, or other data protection regulations like the Personal Personal Information Protection and Electronic Documents Act (PIPEDA), the General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), Termly has your back.
+Whether you need to comply with Quebec’s Law 25, or other data protection regulations like the Personal Personal Information Protection and Electronic Documents Act (PIPEDA) or the General Data Protection Regulation (GDPR), Termly has your back.

 Summary

-• Follow all contractual obligations with any third-party entities who have access to your users’ data.
+Remember to also follow all contractual obligations with third-party entities who have access to your users’ data and ensure users can follow through on all of their privacy rights.